[Ord. No. 4061, 7-23-2020]

 Residential solid waste shall be stored in containers approved or supplied by the City.
 Containers shall be leakproof, waterproof, and fitted with a fly-tight lid and shall be properly covered at all times except when depositing waste therein or removing the contents thereof.
 The weight of any additional individual container and contents shall not exceed fifty (50) pounds.
 Galvanized metal containers, rubber, or fiberglass containers, and plastic containers which do not become brittle in cold weather, may be used.
 Disposable solid waste containers with suitable frames or containers as approved by the Director may also be used for storage of residential solid waste.

 Commercial solid waste containers shall be stored upon private commercial property, unless the owner shall have been granted written permission from the City to use public property for such purposes.
-The storage site shall be well drained; fully accessible to collection equipment, public health personnel and fire inspection personnel.
+The storage site shall be well drained and fully accessible to collection equipment, public health personnel, and fire inspection personnel.
 Commercial solid waste containers shall be screened as set forth in Section 462.020(B)(3) of the Zoning Code or as required by any approved site plan.

 Tree limbs less than four (4) inches in diameter and brush shall be securely tied in bundles not larger than forty-eight (48) inches long and eighteen (18) inches in diameter.
 Tree limbs for collection shall be stored within an enclosed structure or behind the front elevation of the residential structure or where it is not visible from the street.
-For the purpose of this Section, the front elevation of the structure is any elevation that is parallel with a street, alley or thoroughfare adjoining the lot; provided that on corner lots, the front elevation shall be where the entrance of the residential structure is located.
+For the purpose of this Section, the front elevation of the structure is any elevation that is parallel with a street, alley, or thoroughfare adjoining the lot; provided that on corner lots, the front elevation shall be where the entrance of the residential structure is located.
 The weight of any individual bundle shall not exceed fifty (50) pounds.
 All bundles must be tied with twine or similar material however metal or metallic ties shall not be used.